Frequently Asked Questions

 Allow Spleen Australia to document information relevant to your spleen condition.

 In addition, there may also be the opportunity to take part in future research projects.
 At some stage, a research project may be developed and you will have the opportunity to participate, should you wish.
 In this instance, we will send a letter inviting you to participate.
 If you decide that you do not wish to take part in a research project, we assure you that your medical treatment will not be affected in any way.
-Please contact Penelope Jones if you do not wish to be involved in any research, call (03) 9076 3828 or if you are in Queensland call 1800 SPLEEN (775336).
+Please contact the manager of the service, Penelope Jones, if you do not wish to be involved in any research.
+Please call (03) 9076 3828 or if you are in Queensland call 1800 SPLEEN (775336).

 What about my privacy?

 - Spleen Australia intends to use information provided to the registry for audit or research purposes.
 All research activities require ethics committee approval.
 We will not identify you in any presentations or publications without your permission.
-If you do not want your information to be used in research, please contact the manager of Spleen Australia call (03) 9076 3828 or if you are in Queensland call 1800 SPLEEN (775336).
+If you do not want your information to be used in research, please contact Penelope Jones, the manager of Spleen Australia, on (03) 9076 3828 or if you are in Queensland call 1800 SPLEEN (775336).

 - Spleen Australia staff and the members of the Spleen Australia Steering Committee are the only people who will have access to this data.

 How did you get my name?